lee-CS/admin/pa2/README.md

 **Your code should observe the following rules about access privileges:**
 * Public albums are _accessible_ to both logged in users and unauthenticated visitors.
 * Private albums are _accessible_ only to those users that have explicit access to that album.
-Users will have access to user's private album if and only if there exists a tuple (a, u) in the *AlbumAccess* relation (see below).
+Users will have access to other user's private album if and only if there exists a tuple (a, u) in the *AlbumAccess* relation (see below).
 * A picture that does not belong to any public albums is accessible to a user if and only if it belongs to at least one private album that _u_ has permission to access to.